harrand/Topaz/README.md

 ## About

  Topaz is a graphics engine written in C++20.
 [Topaz 3.0](https://github.com/Harrand/Topaz/tree/Topaz3.0) is the most recent release of the Topaz Engine.
+The next version will be version 3.1.

 The Topaz project has been ongoing since it began as a school project in 2015.